Mill Rythe Infant School

 School Nursing Team

 How do you decide what funding my child receives for support with their SEND?

-- We ensure that the needs of children with SEND are met to the best of the school’s abilities with the funds available.
+The class teacher and the SENCo will discuss your child’s needs and what support would be most appropriate, determining the area of greatest need.
+The SENCo will analyse your child’s attainment and progress data against Hampshire Guidelines to determine whether they would benefit from being formally recognised and declared by the school as SEND.
+We ensure that the needs of children with SEND are met to the best of the school’s abilities with the funds available.
 This may involve the school funding interventions for your child.

 How do we handle complaints from parents of children with SEND?

 All complaints would be dealt with in accordance to our school complaints policy and procedures.
 A copy of this is available in the policies section of our website.
 Complaints about SEN provision in our school should be made to the class teacher in the first instance.
 They will then be referred to the school’s complaints policy.
 The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: